karthikkangokar/canara-encrypt/README.md

 This repository provides a lightweight Node.js implementation to encrypt payloads for Canara Bank's API Banking system using **JWE (JSON Web Encryption)** as per their specifications.
 The payload and encryption key are provided by the **Canara Bank API Team**.

+📤 Payload Format (Provided by Canara Bank)
+You will receive:

+encrypt – The JSON payload that must be encrypted

+key – A symmetric key in hexadecimal format

 ## 📦 Features

 - 🔐 Encrypts sensitive banking data using JWE standard